SimVascular/svZeroDSolver/paper/paper.md

 # Acknowledgments

-This work was supported by ???.
-Previous contributions to the software by Dr. Aekaansh Verma are acknowledged.
+This work was supported by NSF grant ???.

 # References